Most injectable anabolic steroids have an ester attached to them that determines their half-life and duration of action: let’s take a closer look.

 If a drug has a half-life of only two hours but the levels of that drug must be constant in the body, we have to take the drug every two hours.
 If a longer ester is attached to that drug, the half-life increases and we can "spread" the intake over time.
 Keep in mind that the half-life not only affects the duration of the drug's action in the metabolism but also affects the time it takes for the active ingredient to leave our body.

-How many times have we asked ourselves: "Is testosterone enanthate or cypionate better?", "Is Sustanon (which is a mix of esters) or testosterone propionate better?"
-The answer is always the same... the molecule itself does not change, but the action times (and consequently the methods of administration) do.
-Based on your needs, you can choose the ester that suits you best.
+How many times have we asked ourselves:“Is testosterone enanthate better than cypionate?”, “Is Sustanon (which is a mix of esters) better than testosterone propionate?”
+The answer is always the same… the molecule itself doesn’t change, but the duration of action does (and consequently, the method of administration).
+Depending on your needs, you’ll choose the ester that best suits you.

 Other effects that anabolic steroids have on our cycle.

-It is universally accepted that a drug with a slower action has less pronounced side effects on the body.
-Anabolic steroids with a short half-life tend to cause peaks and troughs in blood concentration, which are not always beneficial for our metabolism.
+It is widely recognized that a drug with a slower onset of action has less pronounced side effects on the body.
+Anabolic steroids with a short half-life tend to cause spikes and drops in blood concentration, which are not always beneficial for our metabolism.

-Furthermore, anabolics with a fast ester tend to aromatize more due to the peaks and troughs in serum levels, meaning that the values are less stable.
-For the same reason, we recommend frequent (and possibly smaller) injections even with longer esters.
+In addition, anabolic steroids with a fast-acting ester tend to aromatize more, largely due to the fluctuations in serum levels; the levels are less stable.
+For the same reason, we recommend frequent injections (possibly smaller doses) even with longer-acting esters.

 The most well-known anabolic esters: